dm5tt/R24BBD1_ReverseEngineering/README.md

 It can be bought for ~10-15€ from Aliexpress or other Chinese websites.

 The big question: is the DAC of the microcontroller connected to the FMCW chip so we recycle this platform as a radar experimental platform?

+Short: No. It's a CW radar board without the frequency modulation part.

 # Extracting the firmware